frconor-ebook/meditations/_posts/2025-10-14-christian-identity.md

 We could ask ourselves: What do I want to achieve with what I do now?
 Why do I want this or that for myself?
 What are my underlying aspirations?

-Really, it\'s all tied up in the question: Where am I heading?
-Why am I doing the things I\'m doing?
+Really, it's all tied up in the question: Where am I heading?
+Why am I doing the things I'm doing?
 Are my intentions in the right place?
 Are my goals in the right place?

 Am I using all the means?
 Am I thanking God for every single one of those means that He gives me, squeezing it for everything that it has?